SolaceProducts/pubsubplus-connector-kafka-sink/README.md

 On the Solace side of the Sink Connector the adapter is using Solace's high performance Java API to stream Solace messages to a Solace Broker (PubSub+ appliance, software or Solace Cloud service).
 Unlike many other message brokers, Solace supports transparent protocol and API messaging transformations.
 Therefore, any message that reaches the Solace broker is not limited to being consumed from the Solace broker only by Java clients using the same JCSMP libraries that were used to send the messages to the Solace Broker.
 Solace supports transparent interoperability with many message transports and languages/APIs.
-Therefore, from the single Solace Sink Connector any Kafka Topic (Key or not Keyed) Sink Record consumed by the Solace Sink Connector is suddenly available for consumption by any consumer that uses one of the Solace supported languages or transport protocols.
+Therefore, from the single Solace Sink Connector any Kafka Topic (Key or not Keyed) Sink Record is instantly available for consumption by any consumer that uses one of the Solace supported open standards languages or transport protocols.

 Consider the following diagram: